 Walking into a clinic for any new treatment can feel a bit overwhelming, but you are your own best advocate.
 Asking direct questions about safety and potential side effects is one of the most important steps you can take.
 A reputable provider will welcome your questions and provide clear, transparent answers.
 Think of your consultation as a two-way interview—you’re not just there to be treated, but to ensure the clinic meets your standards for safety and care.
 Being prepared with a list of questions will help you gather the information you need to make a confident and informed decision about your health.

-Safety Protocols and Emergency Plans
+Ask About Their Safety and Emergency Protocols

 While serious side effects are rare, you need to know your provider is prepared for any situation.
 A critical question to ask is about their plan for handling a severe allergic reaction, also known as an anaphylactic reaction.
 This is a very rare but serious event that requires immediate medical attention.